-Aryan Khan says he has no connection with witnesses in Mumbai cruise ship drugs case
+Aryan Khan’s bail plea hearing in drugs case to continue on Wednesday

 Sail is the bodyguard of Gosavi, who was seen in a selfie with Aryan Khan inside the anti-drug agency’s office.
 Gosavi, also a witness in the case, has gone missing, Sail claimed in an affidavit on Sunday.

-On Monday, the Narcotics Control Bureau opposed Khan’s bail, citing attempts to influence witnesses in the case, Live Law reported.
+On Monday, the Narcotics Control Bureau opposed Aryan Khan’s bail, citing attempts to influence witnesses in the case, Live Law reported.
 It also accused Khan of having links to the members of an international drug network, according to Bar and Bench.

 The anti-drugs agency also alleged Shah Rukh Khan’s manager seemed to have influenced a witness in the case, NDTV reported.